-The Labour Relations Act 1975 sets out the limited rights a union has in terms of industrial action.
-It provides expressly for peaceful picketing and sets out a series of picketing rules.
+The Minister is required to take steps to promote a settlement between the parties.
+If those steps prove unsuccessful, the Minister must refer the dispute to the Tribunal for determination or settlement.
 The right to strike is not enshrined in the legislation and, as a result, the common law principles are applicable.
-In relation to essential services and essential industries, lockouts, strikes and irregular industrial action short of a strike is unlawful unless there exists a labour dispute and 21 days' notice of intended action has been given.
-In such circumstances, the Ministry of Labour can intervene and avert industrial action by referring the dispute to arbitration.
-Similar powers exist in relation to labour disputes generally under the Labour Disputes Act 1992.
+In relation to essential services and essential industries, lockouts, strikes and irregular industrial action short of a strike is unlawful unless a labour dispute exists and 21 days' notice of intended action has been given.
+The Ministry of Labour can intervene in labour disputes and avert industrial action by referring the dispute to arbitration.